 For long range shooting competitors though, I’d recommend one of the other rounds we discussed earlier for a new gun.
 If all you’ve got is a .270 though, by all means go for it.
 You might surprise yourself.

 If you’re looking for a .270 Winchester rifle, you have quite a few choices, from bolt-actions, to single-shots to lever-actions, and even some pump-action rifles like the Remington 7600.
-Here are the ones I’d say are most worth your time, but there are plenty more out there.
+The weapons presented in our .270 Winchester review are most worth your time, but there are plenty more out there.

 These are some of the more common ones that you’ll be able to get your hands on easily, but definitely don’t let that stop you from picking up something else that has a solid reputation.

 Let me get this out of the way right now: I love the Ruger No. 1.
 It is an absolutely excellent rifle with a rock-solid record as a premium choice for hunters the world over.
 It comes in just about every chambering imaginable (although only one chambering is produced each year).

 While it may be difficult to find, call enough pawn shops and gun stores with a used section and you’re almost guaranteed to find one of these legendary falling-block single-shot rifles.

 They’re accurate, quick-to-shoulder, and great for new and veteran hunters alike.
 The Ruger No.1 action is absolutely bomb-proof and if you want to really work on your marksmanship, there’s nothing quite like knowing you only have one shot before you have to reload.

 Though the rifle is primarily aimed at big game hunters these days with chamberings all the way up to the .458 Lott so revered by those going after dangerous African game, .270 Win versions are common enough on the secondary market that its worth listing the rifle here.